Ars145/ZarubaProfile/replit.md

 # ZARUBA Gaming Community Platform

 ## Overview
-ZARUBA is a tactical gaming community platform for Squad server players.
-It offers player profiles, comprehensive clan management, and detailed game statistics.
-The platform integrates a React frontend with existing Squad server infrastructure (MongoDB statistics) and a Discord bot ecosystem, aiming to enhance player engagement through statistics, clan functionality, and an in-game performance-based ranking system.
+ZARUBA is a tactical gaming community platform designed for Squad server players.
+It aims to enhance player engagement by providing detailed player profiles, comprehensive clan management functionalities, and in-depth game statistics, including a performance-based ranking system.
+The platform integrates a React frontend with existing Squad server infrastructure (MongoDB statistics) and a Discord bot ecosystem.
+The overarching business vision is to cultivate a vibrant, competitive, and engaged community around the Squad game.

 ## User Preferences
 Preferred communication style: Simple, everyday language.